 The last important topic is collaboration and sharing data between different teams.
 For convenience, I propose considering a few different scenarios.

 A company is using Everhour to manage invoicing of hourly services and estimates in order to track how accurate its proposals are.
 It has its team, projects, integrations.

 A company acquires a new customer.

-For this purpose they create a new project, tasks, assign estimates and start reporting time.
-Manager on a regular basis export data and send custom progress reports to the customer.
+For this purpose, they create a new project, tasks, assign estimates and start reporting time.
+The manager regularly exports data and sends custom progress reports to the customer.
 The customer does not require access to Everhour and does not have an account.

 Everything is pretty simple.
 Everyone is happy.

 All as before, but now the customer says, “Guys, I also want to report time into the project, build reports myself and see embed estimates right inside Asana or Github”.

 OK.
 The company may add him as a regular team member (and pay for an additional user).
 The client will have access to a single project and see the time of all employees assigned to the same project.

 When the project is over, the company removes the client from the team and respectively removes his access to the data.

 But, in this case, the client’s time will always be included in project invoices along with the company’s employees, and it should be manually excluded all the time.